Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/Markdown.md

 > ℹ Remember to provide a valid [configuration](#configuration).

-The difference between the two scritps is that `build:markdown` validates the `source` path before triggering the linting while `lint:markdown` will simply fail on an invalid path.
+The difference between the two scripts is that `build:markdown` validates the `source` path before triggering the linting while `lint:markdown` will simply fail on an invalid path.

 ## Auto-fixing